noahehall/theBookOfNoah/0current/aws/0networking.md

     - if you do, [recreate it via the cli](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc)
 - gotchas
   - aws reserves the first 3 ips in every subnet for internal routing purposes
+  - subnets not explicitly associated with a route table, end up in the VPCs main route table

 ## vpc